| Category | Keywords |

 Built-in Functions: Already available in Python.

-User-defined Functions: Functions you write yourself using def
+User-defined Functions: Functions you write yourself using def keyword.

-Lambda Functions: Short anonymous functions created using lambda
+Lambda Functions: Short anonymous functions created using lambda keyword.

 def greet():